 ABSTRACT

 Lakes are active processors of organic carbon (OC) and are thought to play important roles in landscape and global carbon cycles.
 Lakes integrate terrestrially derived OC from their surrounding watersheds, produce and consume OC during primary production and respiration, bury OC in lake bottom sediments and export OC via surface or groundwater outflows.
 Although these processes provide a basis for a conceptual understanding of lake OC budgets, few studies have integrated these various fluxes under a dynamic modeling framework to examine their interactions and relative magnitudes.
 We developed a flexible, dynamical mass balance model for OC rooted in our conceptual understanding of lake OC budgets and applied the model to 5 lakes that span a gradient of morphological characteristics.
 We examined the relative importance of OC fluxes and found that long-term lake OC dynamics were predominantly driven by allochthonous loads in 4 of the 5 lakes, underscoring the importance of terrestrially-derived OC in lake ecosystems.
 Burial, the main OC storage mechanism in lakes, represented a relatively small component of the total budget and was driven largely by autochthony.
 Respiration, the mechanism by which lakes export carbon to the atmosphere, ranged from 14.6-87.9% of total budgets.
 Given the relatively low rates of burial compared to respiration across lakes in 4 of the 5 lakes, we concluded that these lakes represented a net OC source.
 The exception was Lake Monona, Wisconsin, the most eutrophic lake in our dataset.
 Overall, we found that lakes generally transitioned seasonally from OC sinks to sources as water temperatures and lake productivity increased.
-Finally, we highlight critical research needs, which include the need for surface water DOC observations in paired river and lake settings, burial rates and budgets of particulate OC.
+Finally, we highlight critical research needs, which include the need for surface water DOC observations in paired river and lake settings, burial rates, and budgets of particulate OC.
 These data will help better constrain parameter estimates in future lake OC models and improve our understanding of landscape carbon cycling.

 Key words: carbon cycle, limnology, mass balance, allochthony, autochthony, sedimentation, dissolved organic carbon, particulate organic carbon, LTER